 Even with distinct attributes, both exchanges share several core similarities that ensure market integrity.
 Recognizing the NSE and BSE similarities can help investors gain confidence in their trading platforms:

-- Electronic trading platforms: Each exchange employs digital order matching systems that reduce errors and enhance transparency.
+- Electronic trading platforms: Each exchange employs electronic order-matching systems that reduce errors and enhance transparency.

 - Diverse product offerings: Investors can trade stocks, bonds, derivatives, and mutual fund units on either platform.